University of Southern Mississippi: Landmarks

 The All-American Rose Garden is a rose garden found near Hardy Street on the campus of the University of Southern Mississippi.
-The garden has a semicircular form and contains many various types of hybrid roses in 32 rose beds.
-It existed since 1973 and was accredited the status 'Public Rose Garden' by the All-American Rose Selection Inc. in 1975.
+The garden has a semicircular form and contains many types of hybrid roses in 32 rose beds.
+It has existed since 1973 and was accredited the status 'Public Rose Garden' by the All-American Rose Selection Inc. in 1975.
 Many biologists and botanists come from all over the world to study the roses found in the rose garden.
-Due to the large number of rare roses found in the rose garden, plucking out a rose is against college policy, and getting caught currently results in a fine of $500.
+Due to the large number of rare roses in the rose garden, plucking out a rose is against college policy, and getting caught results in a fine of $500.